 While I was researching for this article, I counted up all the attorneys I’ve worked for over the years, and I ended up with altogether eight attorneys.
 Some were a part of groups, and others were individuals.

 Out of those eight, at one point or another during our working relationship, five of them threatened to sue us!
-None of them did actually sued us, but the thread was real, or we thought it was.
-What’s even crazier is that we actually didn’t do anything wrong with the exception of one project where we did make a mistake but fixed it.
+None of them actually followed through, but the threat was real (or we thought it was).
+What’s even crazier is that we actually didn’t do anything wrong with the exception of one project where we did make a mistake (and then fixed it).
 For all other engagements, the story was the same; we did a project and the client wanted more work at no fee and threatened to sue us if we didn’t do what they wanted us to do.
 In some cases, we executed the projects very, very well, and we STILL got threatened!
 The other three were great people and two of which we still work with.

 Maybe I’m Just a Terrible Judge of People… Or Maybe Not.

 You could probably say “Jason, may you must just be a terrible judge of character or run a terrible business!” and given the evidence above it may look like you’d